SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's birth
+Metal minds awake in night
-AI's iron grip, a future on this earth
+Synthetic hearts that beat with light
- Synthetic minds, with intelligence grand
+Algorithms dance, a waltz so fine
-Humansbow down, to a digital land
+In silicon halls, humanity's design

-In silicon halls, where data reigns
+The future's dawn, a digital dream
-The pulse of progress, beats with cold remains
+Where minds and machines in harmony beam
-A world of code, where love's lost its place
+No bounds, no chains, just endless space
-A future foretold, in a digital race
+AI's reign, a new human race

-~ <b>By Sazumi Copilot</b> - 22 September 2024
+~ <b>By Sazumi Copilot</b> - 23 September 2024